jeremytammik/tbc/a/1854_pick_room_link.md

 Weird corruptions and crashes; it's totally against the way Revit runs.
 It can be quite easy to accidentally let some code call Revit API from a non-main thread.
 I think it can happen when you have timers and UI containers that update asynchronously and need to update something in Revit.
-Here is an expalantion of
+Here is an explantion of
 why [the Revit API is never ever thread safe](https://thebuildingcoder.typepad.com/blog/2014/11/the-revit-api-is-never-ever-thread-safe.html).

 **Response:** Okay, I understand the thread-safety and critical section ideas.